chef/automate/dev-docs/adding-data/adding_test_data.md

 ```
 _note: play with the args to generate more varied data_

+or
+follow the instructions for "Modifying the hab studio functions to talk to another automate url"
+`chef_load_nodes`

 ## Adding nodes to populate compliance reporting
 `components/compliance-service/test_data/audit_reports/send_to_data_collector.sh https://a2-url token_value`

+or
+follow the instructions for "Modifying the hab studio functions to talk to another automate url"
+`load_compliance_reports`

 ## Profiles, cloud integrations
 same instructions as dev env